AleksPopova-rwth/LoRa_sx1280_Receiver/README.md

 - LoRa signal reception using the SX1280 module
 - Custom library implementation (no use of Semtech's LoRa library)
-- Suitable for IoT and long-range communication projects
+- Suitable for long-range communication projects

 ## Setup